Feelings of excess stress and anxiety are hellish. I know because I’ve been there.

 The following Ted talk by Lisa Feldman Barrett gives scientific support to the fact that thoughts and actions create emotions, not the other way around.

 When you are suffering from Stress and Anxiety untangling your thoughts from your feelings is not easy.
 When you feel terrible it is hard not to focus on it, but learning how to do just that, is what will enable you to manage stress effectively throughout your life.
 To make it even more challenging, there is a lag between changing your thoughts and feeling better.
 You have to hang in there for a while before your thoughts change your feelings and you start to feel better.
 During that time it is tempting to let your thoughts slip back into hopelessness and fear and to become overwhelmed.
 Having the right kind of support through this time is important.
 Too much sympathy can actually keep you stuck in stress and anxiety because it meets some of your needs.
 The most effective kind of support is friendly, firm, fair and honest.

 Patience from those around you when you are suffering from stress and anxiety is a finite resource.
 Coping with someone who is stressed and anxious is draining for anyone, but especially for loved ones.
 There is a risk of those around you initially being overly sympathetic, neglecting their own needs, and then becoming resentful, annoyed and even stressed out and anxious themselves.
 Stress and anxiety can be contagious.
 When you are feeling stressed and anxious it’s important to remember that it’s not all about you and to keep a healthy perspective.

-If you sign up for this offer you will also have the ability to reply to the emails which deliver the downloads and we will personally support you to feel even better.
 So if you’re tired of feeling stressed and anxious, and you’re ready to take action, what have you got to lose?
-Try something that starts you on the road to addressing stress and anxiety at a deeper level today and click here.
+Try something that starts you on the road to addressing stress and anxiety at a deeper level today.